Following up on last week’s Green Gifts for Guys post, here’s one for the girls.

-1. Adopt an Endangered Animal for Her (i.e. get her a stuffed animal).
 A number of environmental organizations offer the opportunity to “Adopt an Animal” these days.
-Basically, you donate the necessary amount and they send you (or the person of your choice) a stuffed animal (there are a ton to choose from).
+Basically, you donate the necessary amount and they send you (or the person of your choice) a stuffed animal.
+There are a ton of great organizations to choose from.

-7. Organic, Fair-Trade Coffee.
 Coffee is allegedly the second-most traded commodity in the world, after petroleum.
 And it is also the most pesticide-laden crop in the world (cotton is the second-most, FYI).
 Coffee is an important thing to go organic on.
 And, of course, going fair-trade should be a given.
 (If you can buy the coffee from a local coffee shop, even better!
-The reason why I didn’t link to anything above — try to go local if you can.)
+Try to go local if you can.)

-9. Recycled Glass Jewellery.
-Jewellery, if you’re up to that level, can come from a variety of sources, of course.
+Jewelry, if you’re up to that level, can come from a variety of sources, of course.
 I think recycled glass is beautiful and it is also clearly a good green option.
-See if you can find some nice recycled glass jewellery in your town or city.
+See if you can find some nice recycled glass jewelry in your town or city.

 Hope you got some useful ideas from the list above.
 If you have more ideas, share them below!